How to List Volunteer Work on Resume in 2023

 Build my resume

 Volunteer work is a big deal.
 A whopping 82% of American hiring managers say they prefer someone with volunteer experience over someone without that experience.
 This means if you list volunteer experience on your resume, you could get a job more effectively than a resume that includes no volunteer experience.
 A recruiter is more likely to look at a job application that has volunteer experience.
+Additionally, volunteer work can show off skills you may never have thought about.
+Depending on the specific volunteer work you’re doing, volunteer activities can showcase adaptability, empathy, a desire to help your community, and knowledge of certain skills like fundraising.
+These skills all look great on a job application, especially if your potential employer has already indicated that these are skills they’re looking for.

-When to List Volunteer Work on a Resume
+When to list volunteer work on a resume

 Volunteer work is almost always a good idea to list on a resume.
 It’s even better if you don’t have a robust work experience section.
-The key skills you learned in those years of experience can absolutely help you out.
-This makes it great for people going through a career change into a new industry, people who are still in high school or just graduated, and recent graduates from college.
-Just because it’s not paid work, that doesn’t mean it’s not relevant experience.
+Volunteer work can show off key skills you’ve gained or used,, which makes it especially useful for people going through a career change, first-time job seekers, and people who are still in school or have just graduated.
+Just because it’s not paid work doesn’t mean it’s not relevant experience.

-How to List Volunteer Work on a Resume
+How to list volunteer work on a resume

 There are typically two options for listing volunteer work on your resume.